 Watch the video to experience the Eagle Creek Bat Cave and learn why it’s important to protect the 2 million bats – sometimes called a colony or a cauldron of bats.

 “There are very, very few sites like Eagle Creek Bat Cave in the Southwestern United States and not that many of them in the world.
 All things considered, this site represents a precious gem,” said Jason Corbett, Director-Habitat Protection and Restoration, Bat Conservation International.

 To commemorate International Bat Week, employees are participating in several socially distanced and virtual activities, including:

 - Sierrita, Bisbee, Safford and Morenci operations will hold small, socially distanced events to plant agaves, an important source of food for nectar-feeding bats.

 - Fourth and fifth graders in Safford will learn about the importance of bats in a live, online class in partnership with the company and Bat Conservation International.

-- Educational material developed with the support of a company grant is featured on the official site of Bat Week, batweek.org, including this curriculum for kindergarten students.
+- Educational material developed with the support of a company grant is featured on the official site of Bat Week, batweek.org.

 Photo: Bats fly out of the Arizona cave so quickly they must be counted with infrared imaging.